Launch Recite Me assistive technology

 This can reduce dependence on private cars, although some people rely on using a car, for instance people with disabilities, or to reach destinations out of the neighbourhood for work, leisure, and other reasons.

-Click to take part in the survey.
+Click to take part in the survey - this has now closed

 Ambition and Objectives and Sustainability Appraisal Scoping consultation